airbytehq/airbyte/README.md

 Note that this security address should be used only for undisclosed vulnerabilities.
 Dealing with fixed issues or general questions on how to use the security features should be handled regularly via the user and the dev lists.
 Please report any security problems to us before disclosing it publicly.

-## Roadmap

-Check out our [roadmap](https://app.harvestr.io/roadmap/view/pQU6gdCyc/launch-week-roadmap) to get informed on what we are currently working on, and what we have in mind for the next weeks, months, and years.

 ## License

 See the [LICENSE](docs/project-overview/licenses/) file for licensing information, and our [FAQ](docs/project-overview/licenses/license-faq.md) for any questions you may have on that topic.